 - If you think these stomach noises are due to hunger, feed them a bland diet of fish or poultry along with boiled rice.
 Some pet parents use banana food for their dogs;

 - In case of indigestion, many pet parents use a tablespoon of pumpkin for stomach problems.
 Pumpkins are a good source of fiber and can improve digestion;

-- Digestive prebiotics are another solution as they are helping to manage digestive problems which are often a cause of dog stomach noises e.g. loss of apetite, gastritis and others.
-Solutions like Black Balance by Medrego consists of natural ingredients such as fulvic and humic acids which are taking care of dogs starting from mouth to excretion and everything between, including esophagus, stomach, also liver, pancreas, intestines, and rectum.
+- Digestive prebiotics are another solution as they are helping to manage digestive problems which are often a cause of dog stomach noises e.g. loss of appetite, gastritis, and others.
+Solutions like Black Balance by Medrego consist of natural ingredients such as fulvic and humic acids which are taking care of dogs starting from mouth to excretion and everything between, including the esophagus, stomach, also liver, pancreas, intestines, and rectum.

 - Different antacids are readily available and help treat minor digestion problems in dogs.
 Please consult your veterinarian about its use.
 The most common antacids are Imodium, Pepcid, and corrective suspension;

 - If the noises come from the stomach after eating, your dog is eating too fast.
 Try feeding them in bites or in a bowl specially made for fast eaters or in raised bowls.
 Another thing you can do is provide them in small portions instead of large meals.